smoke-y/Aetos/readme.txt

 Aetos is a VM written in my programming language, Zeus(https://github.com/smoke-y/Zeus).
 This will be dynamically linked to the Zeus compiler to provide compile time execution.

 1) Compile Zeus compiler using a cxx compiler
-2) Use the Zeus compiler to compiler Aetos VM to a dynamic library
+2) Use the Zeus compiler to compile Aetos VM to a dynamic library
 3) The Zeus compiler can now load the dynamic library to provide compile time execution, when compiling later Zeus files
 4) Profit